ProfessionalWiki/SCSS/README.md

 Released on 2020-09-07

-* Temporarily fixed the version of `scssphp` to 1.1.1 to avoid 1.2 bug
+* Temporarily fixed the version of `scssphp` to 1.1.1 to avoid the 1.2 bug

 ### Version 2.0